 Plus, this stroller can easily switch between forward-facing and parent-facing modes, and interchange with a car seat or carriage.
 (Bonus: They offer an adapter that makes the Mockingbird stroller compatible with most commonly used car seats.)

-While we were going for our walk, we noticed just how important the adjustable footrest is.
-Baby Levi spit out his nuk but instead of it falling to the ground, the footrest caught it.
+While we were going for our walk, we noticed just how important the adjustable footrest is. baby Levi spit out his nuk pacifier, but instead of it falling to the ground, the footrest caught it.
 So I’m a big fan of the adjustable footrest.

 The Mockingbird Stroller is designed with a dual purpose peekaboo window.
 It’s a mesh lining so it allows for additional airflow but it also for easy access to checking on baby.
 And I love that they designed it with a magnetic closure so it’s almost sound-less.
 (No loud velcro to wake baby when peeking in to check on them!)